-There may be instances in which the corresponding supplemental inspection reveals substantive inadequacies in the licensees evaluation of the root causes of the original performance deficiency, determination of the extent of the performance problems, or the actions taken or planned to correct the issue.
-Significant weaknesses in the licensees evaluation of the performance issue (PI or inspection finding) may be subject to additional agency action, including additional enforcement actions or an expansion of the supplemental inspection procedure as necessary to independently acquire the necessary information to satisfy the inspection requirements.
+There may be instances in which the corresponding supplemental inspection reveals substantive inadequacies in the licensee’s evaluation of the root causes of the original performance deficiency, determination of the extent of the performance problems, or the actions taken or planned to correct the issue.
+Significant weaknesses in the licensee’s evaluation of the performance issue (PI or inspection finding) may be subject to additional agency action, including additional enforcement actions or an expansion of the supplemental inspection procedure as necessary to independently acquire the necessary information to satisfy the inspection requirements.
 In general, licensees should be given an opportunity to correct any identified deficiencies prior to re-inspection.
 For inspection findings, the original performance issue will remain open beyond the normal four quarters and will not be removed from consideration in the assessment program until the weaknesses in the evaluation are addressed and corrected.
-This allows the NRC to continue to consider the original performance deficiency in the assessment program until the licensee adequately .
-For significant weaknesses in the licensees evaluation of a performance issue that are associated with a PI, a parallel inspection finding will be opened and given the same color as the PI.
-However, this finding will not be double-counted in the assessment program. of how PIs are calculated, a PI may return to the Green band the licensee has not taken adequate corrective actions to address the underlying performance issue.
-The issuance of a parallel inspection finding ensures that this performance can continue to be considered in the assessment program until the licensee adequately .
-The finding will be removed from consideration of future agency actions (per the Action Matrix) when the .
+This allows the NRC to continue to consider the original performance deficiency in the assessment program until the licensee adequately satisfies the objectives of the appropriate supplemental inspection.
+For significant weaknesses in the licensee’s evaluation of a performance issue that are associated with a PI, a parallel inspection finding will be opened and given the same color as the PI.
+However, this finding will not be double-counted in the assessment program.
+Because of how PIs are calculated, a PI may return to the Green band even when the licensee has not taken adequate corrective actions to address the underlying performance issue.
+The issuance of a parallel inspection finding ensures that this performance issue can continue to be considered in the assessment program until the licensee adequately satisfies the objectives of the appropriate supplemental inspection.
+The finding will be removed from consideration of future agency actions (per the Action Matrix) when the objectives of the supplemental inspection are satisfactorily met.

 03.06 Supplemental Inspections